Water Resources Management

 KISTERS is a world leader in overcoming water data management challenges.
 National and state governments, municipalities as well as corporations seek out our water solutions to manage and plan for the safe, sustainable supply of this precious resource.

-The complexities of urban hydrology demand a comprehensive view and analysis of precipitation, runoff, percolation, and water treatment.
-Partnering with KISTERS allows water data professionals to automate routine tasks to work smarter, focusing their expertise on more critical issues at hand.
+Urban hydrology complexities demand a comprehensive view and analysis of precipitation, runoff, percolation, water treatment and reuse.
+Partnering with KISTERS allows water data professionals to streamline demands and work smarter, focusing their expertise on more critical issues.

-If your priorities range from water security to water scarcity, KISTERS' water solutions can manage diversity of data – including discrete data from water quality samples and biological assessments.
-Achieve real-time control systems for operational improvements.
-Graduate from spreadsheets to a sophisticated set of analytical tools to reveal insights and present effective recommendations for strategic environmental resource planning.
+If your priorities range from water security to water scarcity, KISTERS' water solutions can manage the broad diversity of data – including discrete data from water quality samples and biological assessments.
+Dump unsecured spreadsheets to sophisticated analytical tools that reveal insights from real-time controls and present effective recommendations for operational improvements and strategic environmental resource planning.

 "Above all, municipalities need to view stormwater, treated water and wastewater as interconnected systems facing similar challenges rather than as separate, mutually exclusive entities." ~ Eric Meliton & Alyssa Cerbu, TRCA

-- Import, review and further analyze ADCP measurements that have been evaluated by the USGS QRev program.
+- Import, review & further analyze ADCP measurements evaluated by the USGS QRev program.

-- Develop, store, and utilize multiple stage-discharge rating curves, especially during all phases of a flood.
+- Develop, store & utilize multiple stage-discharge rating curves, especially during all phases of a flood.

 - Calculate shifts in flows, channel morphology, and sediment from impervious areas.
 Compare with infiltration trends over time.

-- Synthesize and map hydrologic data with water quality lab results and ecological inventory to monitor the health of your watershed and drinking water.
+- Synthesize and map hydrologic data with water quality lab results and ecological inventory to monitor the health of your drinking water sources.